Data Processing Addendum

 - Snowflake Inc.

 8.2.
-Customer agrees that Dataiku may use subcontractors to fulfil its contractual obligations under the Terms of Service and Customer generally authorises the engagement of third party Subprocessors.
+Customer agrees that Dataiku may use subcontractors to fulfil its contractual obligations under the Dataiku Cloud Terms and Customer generally authorises the engagement of third party Subprocessors.
 Dataiku shall notify Customer from time to time of the identity of any Subprocessors it engages.
 If Customer (acting reasonably) does not approve of a new Subprocessor, then without prejudice to any right to terminate the Agreement, Customer may request that Dataiku moves the Customer Personal Data to another Subprocessor and Dataiku shall, within a reasonable time following receipt of such request, use reasonable efforts to ensure that the Subprocessor does not Process any such Customer Personal Data.
-If it is not reasonably possible to use another Subprocessor, and Customer continues to object for a legitimate reason, either Party may terminate the Terms of Service on thirty (30) days written notice.
+If it is not reasonably possible to use another Subprocessor, and Customer continues to object for a legitimate reason, either Party may terminate the Dataiku Cloud Terms on thirty (30) days written notice.
 If Customer does not object within thirty (30) days of receipt of the notice, Customer is deemed to have accepted the new Subprocessor.

 8.3.
 Except as set out in Sections 8.1 and 8.2, Dataiku shall not permit, allow or otherwise facilitate Subprocessors to Process Customer Personal Data without Customer’s prior written consent.